peacelovecookies/brain_games/README.md

 – `brain-calc` – are you better than a calculator?
 - `brain-gcd` – are you good in math?
 Then try to find [gcd](https://en.wikipedia.org/wiki/Greatest_common_divisor).
 – `brain-progression` – find missed number in progression, if you dare...
+– `brain-prime` – who's the king of prime numbers in here?